-4.5 ADDRESSING THE TEACHER, SPECIALIST AND ADMINISTRATOR SHORTAGE
+4.5 ADDRESSING THE TEACHER, SPECIALIST AND ADMINISTRATOR, SCHOOL STAFF SHORTAGE

-The Association of Alaska School Boards urges the Alaska State Legislature, Alaska State Board of Education, and Teacher Education Programs in Alaska's universities to address the severe shortage of teachers, specialists, and administrators in the State of Alaska.
+The Association of Alaska School Boards urges the Alaska State Legislature, Alaska State Board of Education, and Teacher Education Programs in Alaska's universities to address the severe shortage of teachers, specialists, and administrators, and school staff in the State of Alaska.
 Suggested strategies may include:

-- Incentives (salary bonuses, student loan forgiveness, student loan assumption, competitive retirement benefits, student loan interest rate reduction, etc.); - State supported marketing and licensure assistance to recruit teachers; - Flexibility in certification requirements and reciprocity; - Alternative routes to teacher certification; - Improved access to technology including bandwidth and knowledgeable staff; - Increasing availability and/or quality of teacher housing, including state subsidized teacher housing - Mentoring programs for new teachers and administrators; - Streamline the rehire of retired teachers and administrators; - Professional support/development. - Eliminate redundant or unnecessary paperwork. - Increasing awareness about the lives and communities of Alaska's children. - A defined benefit retirement system - Utilize research on system supports that promote teacher retention. - Train more Alaska students as educators - Seek training opportunities for staff and high school students to increase the pool of qualified staff who are representative of the diverse population they teach.
+- Increasing the Base Student Allocation and ensuring that it keeps up with inflation so that school districts can offer competitive salary and benefit packages to retain and recruit administrators, teachers, and school staff; - Incentives (salary bonuses, student loan forgiveness, student loan assumption, competitive retirement benefits, student loan interest rate reduction, etc.); - State supported marketing and licensure assistance to recruit teachers; - Flexibility in certification requirements and reciprocity; - Alternative routes to teacher certification: - Improved access to technology including bandwidth and knowledgeable staff; - Increasing availability and/or quality of teacher housing, including state subsidized teacher housing - Mentoring programs for student teachers, new teachers, and administrators, and school staff, including Type-M certified teachers; - Streamline the rehire of retired teachers and administrators, and school staff; - Professional support/development: - Eliminate redundant or unnecessary paperwork. - Increasing awareness about the lives and communities of Alaska's children. - A defined benefit retirement system - Utilize research on system supports that promote teacher retention. - Train more Alaska students as educators; and - Seek training opportunities for staff and high school students to increase the pool of qualified staff who are representative of the diverse population they teach.